GHB / GBL

 - Combinations of LSD with the active ingredientEfavirenz (Sustiva®, Atripla®) as well as booster drugs (Norvir®, Tybost®) may lead to increased LSD levels in the blood.
 In addition, the combination can trigger or intensify hallucinations and psychosis.

 - Take drugs and HIV medications at different times.
-This will reduce interactions, if there are any.
+This might decrease the chance of side-effects.
 Always keep the dose of drugs low when taking medication at the same time.

 - Talk to your doctor about the interaction of your HIV drugs with intoxicants!